ryanrocket/www.julialang.org/blog/_posts/2019-08-01-artifacts.md

 git-tree-sha1 = "1c223e66f1a8e0fae1f9fcb9d3f2e3ce48a82200"
 ```

-This `Artifact.toml` binds three artifacts; one named `socrates`, one named `c_simple` and one named `processed_output`.
+This `Artifacts.toml` binds three artifacts; one named `socrates`, one named `c_simple` and one named `processed_output`.
 The single required piece of information for an artifact is its `git-tree-sha1`.
-Because artifacts are addressed only by their content hash, the purpose of an `Artifact.toml` file is to provide metadata about these artifacts, such as binding a human-readable name to an appropriate content hash, providing information about where an artifact may be downloaded from, or even binding a single name to multiple hashes, keyed by platform-specific constraints such as operating system or libgfortran version.
+Because artifacts are addressed only by their content hash, the purpose of an `Artifacts.toml` file is to provide metadata about these artifacts, such as binding a human-readable name to an appropriate content hash, providing information about where an artifact may be downloaded from, or even binding a single name to multiple hashes, keyed by platform-specific constraints such as operating system or libgfortran version.

 ## Artifact types and properties